twins4ashley/startup/notes.md

 - Command to remote shell into server: ssh -i [key pair file] ubuntu@[ip address]
 - keep pair secret, keep pair safe
 - brings you to console window for the web server you just launched and in ubuntu user's home directory

+- the * can be put in the subdomain so that anything.yourdomain will bring up your website